What Crimes Are Strikes under California’s Three Strikes Law?

 The worse of the two, of course, are violent felonies.
 You'll serve 85% of any time if convicted of a violent felony.
 Also, when it comes to your credit for a violent felony strike, you only get 15% of whatever actual time that you've done.

-For example, if you've done 100 days, you get sentenced for a conviction for a violent felony, you'll get the 100 days, plus you'll get another 15 days of good time/work time.
+For example, if you've served 100 days and you're sentenced for a conviction for a violent felony, you'll get the 100 days, plus you'll get another 15 days of good time/work time.
+Good time/work time is a term used to describe the additional days of credit you receive for good behavior or work while in prison.
 If, on the other hand, you don't plead guilty to a strike or if you plead guilty to a serious felony, which is a strike, you get 50% of your time.

 There is also a long list of serious felony crimes in California, such as the following: